 A sauna and swim will make you feel alive and ready for a full day of exploring.

-The best place for a floating sauna and swim is KOK.
+The best places to have a floating sauna and swim are KOK or Oslo Badstuforening.

 You can also book a private sauna session here.

-With your Oslo Pass, entry to each of these museums is free!
+There are four amazing museums on the Bydgรธy Peninsulaโฆ And, with your Oslo Pass, entry to each one is free!

 The Norwegian Folk Museum is one of the largest open-air museums in Europe, which exhibits Norwegian folk culture, from the Sami people to traditional Norwegian villagers.